pbhan710/project03-group11/README.md

 - vote_count.gte=1: Minimum number of votes by TMDB users on movies to search for in TMDB's Discover API.
 Set to 1 to exclude movies with 0 votes, reducing overall search results.
 - sort_by=popularity.desc: Sort movies pulled through TMDB's Discover API by TMDB's popularity metric among TMDB users, descending.
 - append_to_results=credits: Add to the result of an API call more details.
 This is used when making an API call to TMDB's Movie API to also add details on the cast/crew of the movie.
--
-### Request Data from API
-Make calls to TMDB's APIs to retrieve and store data into lists.
-Request: 2013-01-01 to 2023-01-14 (Pages 1-500)
-At the end of the query, verify the Total Number of Movies added.

-### Load Lists into DataFrames
-Store lists of movies, directors, and actors into DataFrames.
-Save JSON files of movies, directors, and actors.

-### Import DataFrames to Postgres Database
-Connect to the local Postgres database and store movies, directors, and actors into the respective tables.
-Tables within the local Postgres database should already be created before attempting.

-INSERT PICTURE HERE

-### Run App
-The app is being run through app.py at the end.

 ## How to Use the Project
 Provide instructions and examples so users/contributors can use the project.